 Social Studies, '16

-It was the friendly and accepting attitudes of not only his teammates, but also everyone on the University's campus that drew him in both athletically and academically.
+It was the friendly and accepting attitude of not only his teammates but also everyone on the University's campus that drew him in both athletically and academically.

-Initially, he had full intentions of becoming a social studies educator post-graduation, but after finishing his bachelors a year early, he decided strive toward getting a non-traditional license in special education.
+Initially, he had full intentions of becoming a social studies educator post-graduation.
+Still, after finishing his bachelor's degree in Social Studies a year early, he decided to strive toward getting a nontraditional license in special education.

-Along the way Castleton's faculty, coaching staff and his teammates were his number one support group, pushing him to be better in all aspects of life.
+Along the way, Castleton's faculty, coaching staff, and his teammates were his number one support group, pushing him to be better in all aspects of life.
 He also gained valuable experiences beyond the classroom and athletic field.

 "Being able to work with kids and teachers outside of campus is extremely valuable.
-Not only in the sense of gaining occupational experience, but making connections with individuals," Goodrich said.
+Not only in the sense of gaining occupational experience but making connections with individuals," Goodrich said.